Innovation - Resources

-Innovators’ Table—As the myriad innovation ministries of the WNC continue to re-imagine how to reach people with the grace, love, and justice of the Living God, the Table is a collaborative community where leaders from several key initiatives can connect the conference’s far-reaching innovation efforts.
-Watch for more contact information in 2020 as this group, formerly known as the Innovation Steering Committee, convenes and gets to work.
+Innovators’ Table — As the myriad innovation ministries of the WNC continue to re-imagine how to reach people with the grace, love, and justice of the Living God, the Table is a collaborative community where leaders from several key initiatives can connect the conference’s far-reaching innovation efforts.
+Contact Caroline Wood for information on what the Innovators' Table is doing to imagine new forms of ministry in the WNCC.

 Academy for Missional Wisdom —This is a two-year training program that helps to lay the groundwork for new missional communities by raising up and equipping new leaders for that purpose.

 Justice and Reconciliation—This body promotes excellence and fruitfulness in congregational life and ecclesial structures that reflect full diversity, works of justice, and participation by all people in the WNC.
 See the website link for more information on the groups, boards, and agencies that relate to this work, and for contact information.

 Transformation Network —A three-year process by which local churches develop their vision, values, purpose, and processes to align with God’s call for the congregation.
 Information and contact information are available at the link.

 The Curiosity Society helps others identify their social impact and the best way to do it.
 The Curiosity Society works with charities, social groups, foundations and social investors.